Pouja/configuring-esm/docs/blog.md

 Befor we dive in to how much difference it makes between CJS and ESM and how you can transition.
 It is useful to know how you can measure it.

-webpack And esbuild both support emitting a metafile, which contains data which npm packages are imported, why they are imported and which module system is used to import them.
+webpack And `esbuild` both support emitting a metafile, which contains data which npm packages are imported, why they are imported and which module system is used to import them.
-With webpack you can use the `--profile` [flag](https://webpack.js.org/configuration/other-options/#profile).
+With `webpack` you can use the `--profile` [flag](https://webpack.js.org/configuration/other-options/#profile).
-With esbuild you can use the `--metafile=bundle.meta.json` [flag](https://esbuild.github.io/api/#build-metadata) or the property `{meta: true}` that will return the json object containg the meta data, which you can write to the file system yourself.
+With `esbuild` you can use the `--metafile=bundle.meta.json` [flag](https://esbuild.github.io/api/#build-metadata) or the property `{meta: true}` that will return the json object containg the meta data, which you can write to the file system yourself.
 You can submit the meta file to https://esbuild.github.io/analyze/ and then you will get a visual representation on how everything is bundled.
 You can let it mark visually which packages are intepretted as CommonJS and which ones as ESM.
-This will give you the knowledge if you imported them correctly and if esbuild was able to find the ESM bundle of the npm package.
+This will give you the knowledge if you imported them correctly and if `esbuild` was able to find the ESM bundle of the npm package.

+[add screenshot or gif on how to use the website]

 ## CJS to ESM
 To show you the difference, I have created 2 projects, both have similar code but one is written for [CommonJS](https://github.com/Pouja/configuring-esm/tree/main/ts-cjs) and the other for [ESM](https://github.com/Pouja/configuring-esm/tree/main/ts-esm).